 What Is a Gilt?

 Bonds issued by the UK government, known as gilts, are considered to be a low-risk investment due to the creditworthiness of the UK government.
-This can make gilts an attractive prospect for risk-averse investors seeking to generate reliable income from their portfolio.
+However, whilst this can make gilts an attractive prospect for more risk-averse investors, it does not mean they are completely without risk.

 In this article, we will take an in-depth look at gilts, explain what they are, how they work and what to consider before buying them.
 Keep reading to find out all this and much more!